benjmin-r/posterous-python/README.md

 # What is posterous-python?
-It's a simple to use Python library for the [Posterous API](http://posterous.com/api).
+It's a simple to use Python library for version 1 of the [Posterous API](http://posterous.com/api).
 It covers the entire API and it's really easy to extend when new API methods are added!
+Support for API v2 will be added soon.

 ## Getting started
  * Check out the posterous-python source code using git: